High-contrast random composites: homogenisation framework and new spectral phenomena: Convergence of the spectra

 \begin{remark}

 \begin{enumerate}[(i)]

 \item The use of cubes in the definition of $\ell(x,M,\lambda,\omega)$ is not essential.
-In fact, one can replace cubes with the scaled and translated versions of any sufficiently regular bounded open set --- the resulting function $\b_\infty(\l,\o)$ will be exactly the same (cf. also \eqref{sasha103}).
+In fact, one can utilize the scaled and translated versions of any sufficiently regular bounded open set --- this will yield the same function $\b_\infty(\l,\o)$ (cf. also \eqref{sasha103}).
 The reason we use cubes is that it will be convenient for our constructions in the proofs of both theorems.

 \item Clearly, one has

 \end{enumerate} \end{remark}